 John 3.16 is one of the best-known verses in the Bible because it emphasises God's love for everyone.
-Jesus didn't just love those who are easy to love, He loved the people who hated Him, who despised Him; He loved the people that others looked down on.
-He didn't just love some people - He loved the whole world.
+Jesus didn't just love those who are easy to love, he loved the people who hated him, who despised him; he loved the people that others looked down on.
+He didn't just love some people - he loved the whole world.

-This speaks about the action that God took to show His love towards us - it shows us how love is an active word.
-God loved us so much that He chose to send His beloved child for us.
-Not because of anything that we did, not because we deserved it; but because He's a loving God.
-God's love is selfless and sacrificial and shows us what we are worth to Him.
+This speaks about the action that God took to show us love - it shows us how love is an active word.
+God loved us so much that God sent Jesus for us.
+Not because of anything that we did, not because we deserved it; but because God is a loving God.
+God's love is selfless and sacrificial and shows us what we are worth.
 If God can love anyone, the least we can do is to do the same.

-Loving God, thank You that You gave Your Son Jesus for me, and for all people.
-Help me accept the love that You showed me in sending Your Son.
+Loving God, thank you that you gave your Son, Jesus, for me and for all people.
+Help me accept the love that you showed me in sending your Son.
 I pray for my five friends.
-Please open their hearts to Your love.
+Please open their hearts to your love.
 And teach me to love more truly.
 Amen